Record holders are reaching new heights in the Guinness World Records 2021 edition, especially with the towering locks of Joseph Grisamore.

 “When I was first informed that I’d become a Guinness World Records title holder, I was over the top.
 Having a goal become a reality is always a thankful experience."

-"I’m honored to be added to a list of one-of-a-kind record holders.
+"I’m honoured to be added to a list of one-of-a-kind record holders.
 My wife wants me to stay humble, but instead I’m considering becoming the ‘Mohawk King’, and attempting the tallest mohawk spike title, which is how I’d begun my journey with record-breaking in 2007."